 Michigan native Claudia Schmidt has covered a lot of musical ground, beginning with a stirring rendition of “Tammy” at age 4 around a neighborhood bonfire.
 Then came years of choirs, a guitar, a dulcimer, and some theatre thrown into the pot.

-More than three decades as a touring professional have found her traversing North America as well as Europe in venues ranging from intimate clubs to 4,000 seat theatres, and festival stages in front of 25,000 rapt listeners.
+Nearly four decades as a touring professional have found her traversing North America as well as Europe in venues ranging from intimate clubs to 4,000 seat theatres, and festival stages in front of 25,000 rapt listeners.
 She is familiar with the mediums of radio and TV, including regular stints on Public Radio International’s “A Prairie Home Companion” in its early incarnation, and starring in an hour-long documentary called “I Sing Because I Can’t Fly,” produced by KTCA TV in St. Paul.
 She participated in the delightful Les Blank movie “Gap-Toothed Women,” contributing a song as well as an interview.
 She wrote an award-winning score and performed in the Goodman Theatre’s 1992 Chicago production of Brecht’s “Good Person of Szechuan.”
-In 2006 & 2007 she has been a lead performer along with Ruth McKenzie and Prudence Johnson in “The Gales of November.”
-The “Gales” is a musical retelling of the Edmund Fitzgerald tragedy from the point of view of three wives of the doomed crew of the Great Lakes ore-carrier.
+In 2006 & 2007 she was a lead performer along with Ruth McKenzie and Prudence Johnson in “The Gales of November,” a musical retelling of the Edmund Fitzgerald tragedy from the point of view of three wives of the doomed crew of the Great Lakes ore carrier.

-Claudia has recorded fourteen albums of mostly original songs, exploring folk, blues, and jazz idioms featuring her acclaimed string guitar and mountain dulcimer playing.
-Recently, she collaborated with the New Reformation Jazz Band on a Dixieland gospel recording and a tribute to Gershwin and Ellington in celebration of their hundredth birthdays.
-Claudia’s 2003 release on Redhouse Records – Wings of Wonder- features many new songs with instrumental support by Dean Magraw and Peter Ostroushko.
+Claudia has recorded sixteen albums of mostly original songs, exploring folk, blues, and jazz idioms featuring her acclaimed string guitar and mountain dulcimer playing.
+She collaborated with the New Reformation Jazz Band on a Dixieland gospel recording and a tribute to Gershwin and Ellington in celebration of their hundredth birthdays.
+Claudia’s 2003 release on Redhouse Records, Wings of Wonder, features songs with instrumental support by Dean Magraw and Peter Ostroushko.

 A musician who has always hated categories, she describes herself as a “creative noisemaker,” which has irritated some critics but delighted many audiences, who learn to expect anything at a Schmidt concert, hymn, poem, bawdy verse, torch song, satire, and the gamut of emotions.
 Her live performances are not to be missed.
 Her musicality is astonishing.
 Her joy and love of performing are contagious.